se-edu/guides/tutorials/ab3TracingCode.md

 1. Peeking into the constructor reveals `filteredPersons` is created with a `FilteredList` wrapped around Addressbook's internal list.
 1. `FilteredList` is a wrapper around an existing list and, as the name suggests, applies a filter to determine which elements from the original list should be included.
-1. Any modifications to the original list (e.g., adding, removing, or updating elements) will be visible in the FilteredList.
+1. Any modifications to the original list (e.g., adding, removing, or updating elements) will be visible in the `FilteredList`.

-### Model's AddressBook
+### Model's `AddressBook`

 1. Continuing on, let us step over until the next `Model` interaction, `model.hasPerson(editedPerson)`.